 - extent to which the proposed publication will assist the Library in meeting its strategic priorities

 - extent to which the proposed publication complements the Library’s overall publishing program

 - opportunities for fruitful collaboration through publication

-- for exhibition-related books considerations include: the relationship between the proposed exhibition publication and other elements of the Library’s overall publishing program; available resources to cover costs, including those being contributed externally by exhibition sponsors or through a grant, and the potential to earn revenue.
+- for exhibition-related books: the relationship between the proposed exhibition publication and other elements of the Library’s overall publishing program; available resources to cover costs, including those being contributed externally by exhibition sponsors or through a grant; the potential to earn revenue; and other considerations.